 Use the Missouri Secretary of State's Business Entity Search tool to check if your name is available.
 This free database shows potential conflicts immediately, allowing you to coordinate your Missouri naming strategy with your broader corporate identity.

-If your name is available, you can secure it for 60 days by filing the required application with a $25 fee.
-The reservation may be renewed as needed, but name reservation cannot exceed 180 days in total.
+If your name is available, you can secure it for 60 days by filing the required application.
+Per RSMo § 351.115, the total name reservation period cannot exceed 180 days from the date of the first reservation application; after day 181, the name automatically loses its reserved status.
+Verify the current reservation fee against the SOS fee schedule before filing.
 This reservation gives you time to complete the rest of your Missouri foreign corporation registration while aligning with registration timelines in other states.

 Your foreign corporation must have a registered agent in Missouri before filing for your Certificate of Authority.
 Under RSMo § 351.370, this agent needs a physical Missouri address.
 This ensures the state can deliver legal documents and official notices to your corporation.

 Your registered agent serves as your official point of contact in Missouri.
-If you don't name a registered agent, the state can administratively dissolve your business under RSMo § 351.486, effectively ending your right to operate in Missouri.
+If you don't maintain a registered agent, the state can initiate administrative dissolution proceedings under RSMo § 351.484 and RSMo § 351.486, effectively ending your right to operate in Missouri.

-You must maintain your registered agent continuously and notify the Secretary of State of any changes using Form Corp-59, which carries a $10 filing fee.
+You must maintain your registered agent continuously and notify the Secretary of State of any changes using Form Corp-59.
+Verify the current fee for this filing against the SOS fee schedule.

 Missouri requires a Certificate of Good Standing from your home state before approving your registration.
 This document confirms your corporation is current on all filings, taxes, and fees in its state of incorporation.

 Don't wait until the last minute.
-An outdated certificate guarantees rejection by the Missouri Secretary of State, forcing you to restart with a fresh certificate.
+An outdated certificate will result in rejection by the Missouri Secretary of State, forcing you to restart with a fresh certificate.
 The 60-day window includes weekends and holidays, so plan carefully to ensure successful registration, especially when coordinating multiple state filings simultaneously.

 You have three filing options, each with different processing speeds.